alex-gutev/live_cells/README.md

 ### Exceptions

-If an exception is thrown while a cell's value is computed, it will be propagated to all points where the cell's value is referenced.
+If an exception is thrown during the computation of a cell's value, it will be propagated to all points where the value is referenced.
 This allows exceptions to be handled using `try` and `catch` inside computed cells:

 ```dart
 final str = MutableCell('0');
 final n = ValueCell.computed(() => int.parse(str()));

 final isValid = ValueCell.computed(() {
   try {
     return n() > 0;